cooklang/cooklang-sync/client/README.md

 TODO
 ====

-- polling server
 - bundling of uploads/downloads
 - uniffi bindings
-- updates on indexer notify
 - proper error handling
 - can be issue that chunk is not in cache when we try to write file
 - report error on unexpeted cache behaviour
-- proper join to support first to fire
 - auth
-- debounced events
 - read-only
 - namespaces
 - add documentation